How to do an effective competitor analysis in 6 simple steps

 The goal of every pillar page is to rank well for a competitive topic.

-Selecting this topic in the first place requires careful keyword research.
-There is little point in creating pillar pages that target topics that are of little or no relevance to your offering.
-There is also little point creating pillar pages that compete directly with your main website pages - those should be treated as pillar pages in their own right.
+Choosing this topic requires careful keyword research.
+There is little point in creating pillar pages that target topics that are of little relevance to what you offer.
+Avoid creating pillar pages that compete directly with your main website pages - treat those as pillar pages in their own right.

 The right topic for a pillar page is one step removed from a page that you would naturally put on your main navigation or customer journey.
 A closely associated topic with attractive monthly search volume that doesn't directly reference your products or services.

-Once topics are selected and pillar pages created, don’t overlook basic SEO best practice.
+Once topics are selected and pillar pages created, don’t overlook basic SEO best practices.

-The depth and breadth of long form content, plus the likely number of internal and external links in the piece, are all positive ranking factors - but all will be wasted without sound on-page SEO.
+The depth and breadth of long-form content, plus the number of internal and external links in the piece, are all positive ranking factors - but all will be wasted without sound on-page SEO.

-Meta title, meta description, title tags and image alt tags all need to be optimised for your target keyword, just as you would with any other page.
+You need to optimise your meta title, meta description, title tags, and image alt tags for your target keyword, just as you would with any other page.

-While the creation of a keyword optimised pillar page is a positive step forward in its own right, the magic really happens when you place it at the heart of a 'topic cluster' by means of consistent internal linking.
+While the creation of a keyword-optimised pillar page is a positive step forward in its own right, the magic really happens when you place it at the heart of a 'topic cluster' through consistent internal linking.

-By taking the existing, or creating new, supporting content on your website (usually blog posts) and linking it to your pillar page using the same keyword phrase that it is optimised for, you can improve its authority on that topic in the eyes of Google's algorithm.
+By taking the existing, or creating new, supporting content on your website (usually blog posts) and linking it to your pillar page using the same keyword phrase that it's optimised for, you can improve its authority in the eyes of Google's algorithm.

-As we mentioned many times already, the best performing pillar pages are going to be long and comprehensive, describing many aspects of a relatively broad topic.
+As we mentioned earlier, pillar pages should be long and comprehensive, describing many aspects of a broad topic.

 Internal anchor links (jump links) and indexes are a good and simple way to start.
 Internal navigation, either in the form of a sidebar or sticky navigation menu, is even better.